xiangao0904/Motor-Sound-Editor/docs/developers/for-developers.md

 # For Developers

-In v1.3, project curve editing and source audio processing live on separate pages.
+Project curve editing and source audio processing live on separate pages.
 The frontend parses OpenBVE `train.dat` imports; Rust builds the export ZIP and audio files.

 If you want to understand the current implementation path, start here: